-Sadly, they didn’t manage to keep their part of the covenant and, because of their continuing disobedience, God tells them that everyone over the age of twenty, except Joshua and Caleb (Numbers 14:29–30), will not go into the land that God had long ago promised to Abraham for his descendants to live in (Genesis 15:18–21).
+Sadly, they didn’t manage to keep their part of the covenant and, because of their continuing disobedience, God tells them that everyone over the age of twenty, except Joshua and Caleb (Num.
+14:29–30), will not go into the land that God had long ago promised to Abraham for his descendants to live in (Gen. 15:18–21).

 Thankfully, God’s people today enjoy a largely unconditional agreement.
 The death and resurrection of the Lord Jesus provides a permanent solution for sin, and allows each one of God’s people access into his presence, for example at the Remembrance.
 God promises (unconditionally) that eternal life is ours forever.